-Your results from the Saville Wave Personality Assessment and other Saville tests can be used throughout the employment lifecycle.
+Your results from the Wave Personality Test and other Saville tests can be used throughout the employment lifecycle.

 For the personality tests, it is important to respond to the questions truthfully in order to reflect your workplace personality and how you react to different situations.